 One of the most common conditions our kitten companions will often incur is various types of bite wounds.
 The classic situation is you may come across a wound on your cat that is the result of a bite from another animal, such as other cats or dogs in the household.
 Another common situation is often associated with if your cat lives permanently or semi-permanently outside, where they might get in the occasional scuffle with neighborhood felines or other outdoor animals.

 Regardless of the cause, these fights can result in some nasty injuries, both from the trauma and associated infection.
 The mouth of both house cats other animals are not clean places and neither is the outdoors thus resulting in painful infections and possible health complications.

 Bite wounds are caused by – you guessed it – bites from other animals.
 While it’s most often another cat that bites your pet, the occasional raccoon, rat, or possum bite isn’t unheard of.

-- If the wound is still bleeding, apply gentle pressure with clean gauze or tissues to stop the bleeding on the way to the vet.
+If the wound is bleeding, apply gentle pressure with clean gauze or tissues to stop the bleeding on the way to the vet.

 Since bite wounds are often even more complicated or extensive than what can be seen from the surface, it is recommended that almost every bite wound be examined by a veterinarian, especially if the wound may have been from a wild animal, as rabies is an automatic health risk to be considered.
 Bite wounds can cause discrete injuries in addition to the surface wounds, such as pocketing or skin flaps.
 Both of these complications will often require more extensive treatment, such as stitches or passive tissue drains.